‘This is a night I have been dreaming about’ – Fulham’s Maja delighted with Everton display | Goal.com

 Josh Maja has expressed his delight after scoring twice in his first Premier League start for Fulham against Everton on Sunday night.

-Maja joined Fulham from French club Bordeaux during the January transfer window on loan till the end of the season and has quickly settled in the team.
+Maja joined Fulham from French club Bordeaux during the January transfer window on loan until the end of the season and has quickly settled in the team.

 The forward’s effort helped the Craven Cottage outfit end their eight-game winless run, having last won a match in January.